 In fulfilling its responsibilities, the Committee, among other things, reviews and approves corporate goals and objectives relevant to the compensation of the named executive officers, evaluates the performance of the named executive officers in light of these goals and objectives, determines and approves compensation of the named executive officers based on these objectives and its evaluations.
-In the past, the Committee has established criteria for granting stock options to the named executive officers and the Company's other employees, considering the recommendations of senior management, and approved such stock option grants.
+The Committee establishes criteria for granting equity awards to the named executive officers and the Company's other employees, considering the recommendations of senior management, and approves such equity awards.

-We regularly review and discuss the compensation of the named executive officers with William G. Miller, the Company's Chairman, Jeffrey I. Badgley, the Company's Co-Chief Executive Officer, and William G. Miller II, the Company's President and Co-Chief Executive Officer, and consult with them in evaluating the performance of the named executive officers.
-In addition, Mr. Miller may make recommendations to us regarding compensation for all of the named executive officers, other than for himself, and each of Mr. Badgley and Mr. Miller II may make recommendations to us regarding compensation for all of the named executive officers, other than for themselves.
+We regularly review and discuss the compensation of the named executive officers with William G. Miller, the Company's Chairman, Jeffrey I. Badgley and William G. Miller II and consult with them in evaluating the performance of the named executive officers, other than for themselves.
+In addition, Mr. Miller may make recommendations to us regarding compensation for all of the named executive officers, other than for himself, and each of Mr. Badgley and Mr. Miller II may make recommendations to us regarding compensation for all of the named executive officers, other than for himself and each of Mr. Badgley and Mr. Miller II may make recommendations to us regarding compensation for all of the named executive officers, other than for themselves.